hydai99/transformer-paper/README.md

 # PERCEIVER IO: A GENERAL ARCHITECTURE FOR STRUCTURED INPUTS & OUTPUTS

 # Qustion!
 Imagine you're trying to build a neural network that can understand both text and images.
-How do you handle input data and select models?
+How do you select models to handle input data?

 What if you also want your network to be able to handle audio, video, and other types of data?